top of page

 • Continues to advance his/her education and skills

-I have many patients contact me before scheduling an appointment at our clinic.
-My treatment approach is to get patients better in fewer visits and make myself obsolete.
-In other words, I want my patients to help themselves.
-In addition to possessing the above qualities, I use visceral mobilization (myofascial release of the fascia surrounding muscles and organs), intravaginal trigger point release and Integrative Dry Needling therapy to maximize the benefits of treatment.
+We have many patients contact us before scheduling an appointment at our clinic and we offer a FREE 15-minute virtual consultation.
+Our treatment approach is to get patients better in fewer visits and make ourselves obsolete.
+In other words, we want our patients to help themselves.
+In addition, we use visceral mobilization (myofascial release of the fascia surrounding muscles and organs) and other fascial tools, intravaginal trigger point release and Integrative Dry Needling therapy to maximize the benefits of treatment.
+We address nervous system dysfunction, which is at the heart of most health issues and dysfunction.

 You deserve to find and receive the help you need, learn how to self-manage your condition and have HOPE for the future!
 You can achieve a healthy core!
 To locate a pelvic floor specialist in you area, click here.
 Type keywords "women's health" and then do your own research to find the most qualified provider for your condition.